news Our researchers are on the forefront of innovation and are making headlines around the world

 University of Florida researchers have developed a computer algorithm that is more accurate than a doctor when it comes to predicting surgical complications.

-article in the alligator
+the alligator

 Developing stronger, better and faster powered medical technology